 LifeSpan has its roots back to the mid-1940s.
 We have been offering credit counseling and financial education services since 1981 and serve over 3,400 people per year.
-We are a member of the National Foundation for Credit Counseling and accredited by the Council on Accreditation.
-LifeSpan is a United Way partner agency and also approved to offer bankruptcy counseling by the U. S. Trustees office.
+We are a member of the National Foundation for Credit Counseling, are accredited by the Council on Accreditation and are a United Way partner agency.

 How LifeSpan can Help